About Us

 Our vision at KHOH is to help women in memory of Kristina, who died tragically when she was 20 years old.
 Kristina was a joyous and empathetic spirit who believed in empowering other women; KHOH carries that same spirit within its walls as we work to help women in need in Oswego County.
 Learn more about Kristina and why KHOH was started.

 In our first year, KHOH established a board, a bank account, a website, a Facebook page, and began collecting donated items and funds.
 Our board members met with community leaders and members to educate the community about its mission and to garner support.
 We began collection and storage of donated furniture and gathered all legal paperwork required for tenants to begin living at KHOH.
 We purchased two homes, and by the fall of 2020 we began accepting women in need of our help.
-To date, we have helped more than a dozen women at KHOH.
+Since then, we have continued to support women in our local community thanks to generous donations and volunteers.

 Want to help out?
 Check out our Donate page!